Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-20;  I've realized that I greatly enjoy imagining Imperial priests.

 2021-09-21;  I can tell that there's going to be a major bias in my proposed alternative tech tree for the galaxy.
 In essence:  I no longer see the financial economy as 'real'.
 Contrary to my childhood admiration of finance, I now consider it an oddity where meaningless tokens are exchanged at inflated valuations, and thus a kind of hollowing out of the economy to replace it with game pieces.
 In the world of my prior lifetime, that process would have been fine; we spent decades in childhood learning games of finance and social organization, and so carried through our lives the willingness to play with meaningless tokens exchanged at inflated valuations.
 It was something we did for social purposes.
 We were not supremacist.
 Nobody killed themselves over fluctuations in the values of their tokens, nor starved for a shortage of them.
 Humans are not *like* that, and have trouble understanding or tolerating that, in which psychological environment finance seems to me like a barbarous falsehood.
 The finance technologies of The Viceroy constantly talk about manipulating the market for stability, yet finance is all about liquidity and fluctuation, not stability.
 Each of those technologies is contradictory and false.

+2021-09-21;  I haven't done the write-up for Genetic Specialization yet, but one of the reasons that I like it is because it's the cure for the challenge of genetic stupidity.
+People think 'harmless dumb' when they think about what stupidity is, but consider that the brutal torturers of the medieval consensus were pretty much sasquatches compared to modern people, as were the crazed lead-drinking implementers of the pedofascist Roman era.
+The ability to medically treat genetic stupidity is part of the power of the Orbital Surveyors to eliminate 'demons' in society so that compassion rules, and that's part of why Genetic Specialization leads into two different +Happiness technologies.
+The people who would laugh at the suffering of others... are *stupid*.
+The people who are so broken and so submissive to their own collapse that they would pretend to gain pleasure from hurting others are the very Sasquatches who used to rule humanity.
+They're doing a stupid thing for a stupid reason rooted in deficits that are presently incurable by medicine, but which may eventually be curable.
+This ubiquitous stupidity of sadistic people that humanity itself suffers is something that destroys the trust that society needs to develop advanced technology... and when you start curing it, you get a society that treats people better, leading to less misery and more happiness.

 ---
 The Much-Reviled Lower Classes